Boquerón Department: District and departmental governments

 Boquerón had only one district since December 18, 1944.
 In December 2006, Loma Plata and Filadelfia were added, and this last became the new capital of the department by Law 71/92.
-Boquerón now has 4 members and 40 councilors in the executive government.
-It is expected Neuland Colony will become a new district in the future.
-Most recently, a few new districts were added, which consist of the following: General E. A. Garay, Doctor P. P. Peña and Neuland.
+Boquerón now has 5 members and 45 councilors in the executive government.

-The current governor of the department is David Sawatzky.
-The mayor of Mariscal Estigarribia is Eladio Alcaraz, the mayor of Filadelfia is Hermann Ratzlaff and the mayor of Loma Plata is Ernst Giesbrecht.
+In January 2021, a new district was created after enactment by the Paraguayan government: the Boquerón district, which covers the Neuland Colony region, being separated from the Mariscal Estigarribia district.
+As a result, the department now has 4 districts.

 The government of the department administers two high schools, one agricultural school, a hospital and the Hydrological Resources Director (DRH for its initials in Spanish), that belongs to the Agriculture and Cattle Ministry.
 It has a Health and Education Secretary, a Natural Environment Secretary, a Secretary for Native-American Related Affairs, Public Construction, Women Related Affairs, Childhood and Youth Secretaries.

 Education

 The department has 160 educational institutions with 9,000 students and more than 450 teachers.
 These numbers include the private institutions and the one that provides professional skills education.
 Literacy instruction reaches 80%, according to the Census of 2002.

 Distance is the main challenge for both students and teachers; it can be difficult to get to the educational institutions, leading people to drop out of school.
 There are some marginal areas with well-defined curricular norms set by the Occidental Region, but there are not enough teachers for the classes.

 The total registered students is 8,932: 6,689 in elementary school and 2,243 in high school in a total of 103 schools.
 There are 384 registered teachers.

 The literate population of 15 years and more is 21,482.